-In section III we introduce our representation of the model in terms of interacting random walks.
-The basic idea relating random planar foldings to random walks in 3-dimensional space is recalled in subsection IIIA.
-The representation of a free folded RNA strand (no disorder) in terms of a closed random walk and the precise concepts and notations are given in subsection IIIB.
+In section 3 we introduce our representation of the model in terms of interacting random walks.
+The basic idea relating random planar foldings to random walks in threedimensional space is recalled in section 3.1.
+The representation of a free folded RNA strand (no disorder) in terms of a closed random walk and the precise concepts and notations are given in section 3.2.
 We then generalize this representation to open random walks, since this will prove convenient for renormalization.
-In order to take into account the planarity of the folding, we introduce auxiliary "dressing fields", before taking a large-N limit (N is the number of components of these fields), as detailed in subsection III C. The disordered ("interacting") model is introduced in subsection IIID.
+In order to take into account the planarity of the folding, we introduce auxiliary 'dressing fields', before taking a large-N limit (N is the number of components of these fields), as detailed in section 3.3.
+The disordered ('interacting') model is introduced in section 3.4.
 Since the disorder in the random pairing energies is quenched, we introduce n replicas.
-The average over the disorder gives an effective non-local interaction between replicas, given by the so called replica-overlap operator $\Psi$ .
-Finally, one takes the $n \to 0$ limit ("replica trick").
+The average over the disorder gives an effective non-local interaction between replicas, given by the so-called replica-overlap operator Ψ .
+Finally, one takes the $n \to 0$ limit ('replica trick').
 The principles of the perturbative expansion and its diagrammatics are given.
-The model and its diagrammatics are easily extendible to an interacting open RW (open strand), subsection IIIE, and to multiple interacting RWs (multiple strands), subsection IIIF.
-This is required in order to extract all renormalizations without going to 3-loop order.
+The model and its diagrammatics are easily extendible to an interacting open RW (open strand), section 3.5, and to multiple interacting RWs (multiple strands), section 3.6. required in order to extract all renormalizations without going to three-loop order.